Robina Muqimyar: Political career

 She ran for office as an independent, on a platform of equal rights for women and youth, in the September 2010 parliamentary election.
 She said she would promote school athletics in Afghanistan if she won a seat, but was not elected.

 In 2019 she was elected as a member of parliament.
-Her term was cut short by the fall of the Afghan government on 15 August 2021, as the Taliban took the power.
+Her term was cut short by the fall of the Afghan government on 15 August 2021, because the Taliban took power.

 Since August 2021, there is (as of 29 August) no trace of her.